 Create MySQL Table Using Workbench GUI

 Once you select the Create Table… option, the following window opens to design a table.
 Please change the TableName from new_table to Employees.

 You can use the Collation drop-down box to change the Schema Default collation.

 You can change the Default server Engine using Engine drop-down list

 For now, we are leaving all the default configurations.
 Next, click on the arrow to get more space for designing the table.

-Click on the Empty row below the Column Name will automatically create a new column for you.
+Click on the Empty row below the Company Name automatically create a new column for you.
 Let me rename it as Empid.

 Please change the Data Type as per your requirement.
 And also, use checkboxes too.

 From the below screenshot, you can see, there are four columns.
 Click the apply button to create employees.

 TIP: Please use the checkboxes beside the Column Names or under the storage section, to make the column as Primary, Unique, Not Null, Binary, Unsigned, Auto Incremental, Zero Fill, and Generated.

 Click Apply button to create a table in MySQL.

-From the below screenshot you can observe that, you can see the employees table
+From the below screenshot, you can see the employees table.

 TIP: You can use INSERT Statement to insert data into this newly created table